Teaching English in Taiwan: Living in Taiwan

 Motor Vehicles

-A slight nod of the head is the most common greeting among new acquaintances in Taiwan, with handshakes among men who have an established friendship.
+The Taiwanese are a gracious, respectful, family-oriented, and hard-working people.
+They value humility and patience, and are careful to guard the honour of family and others.
+A slight nod of the head is the most common greeting among new acquaintances in Taiwan with handshakes among those who have an established friendship.
 Introductions are usually made by a third party.
 Rarely would someone introduce themselves, unless alone with another person.
+That said, Taiwan is a very modern nation and traditional cultural norms are rapidly changing, especially among younger generations.

 General Etiquette